 After that, seize the opportunity by sliding your arms properly to grip both collars of your opponent’s Gi and hold them there.
 And then, finish the collar choke by squeezing your wrists to create enough pressure on the opponent’s neck that forces him to tap out.

-In the following video tutorial, Kyle Briere (renowned BJJ black Belt) demonstrates how to properly climb up and complete a cross choke submission from the full guard.
+In the following video tutorial, Kyle Briere (BJJ black Belt) demonstrates how to properly climb up and complete a cross-choke submission from the full guard.
 Have fun!

-How To Do A Cross Choke From Mount?
+How to Do the Cross Choke from Mount?

-The mount is one of the most fundamental and durable positions available in Brazilian Jiu-Jitsu and mixed martial arts.
-It offers its players a diverse range of submissions and transitions, including chokes, etc.
+The mount is one of the most fundamental and durable positions in Brazilian Jiu-Jitsu and mixed martial arts.
+It offers its players diverse submissions and transitions, including chokes, etc.